jesrockr/stm32_f9p_gnss_logger/docs/BUILD_AND_FLASH.md

       UTC=18:24:11

 Troubleshooting
-  - OLED Works But No GNSS Data
+OLED Works But No GNSS Data
-Check:
+   -Check:

       `F9P UART baud is 460800.
       STM32 USART1 baud is 460800.